PKief/latex-thesis-template/README.md

 <!-- /TOC -->

 ## Getting started

 ### TeX Live
 Download the latest version of TeX Live from [here](https://www.tug.org/texlive/).
 The installation can take a while, so be patient ;)

-### TeX Works
+### Editors
 You can use the editor of your choice.
+It's highly recommended for this template to use the [LaTeX-Workshop-Extension](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) for [VS Code](https://code.visualstudio.com/).
+There you can compile the tex-files very easily and you get a good support with autocompletion for references or bibliography.

-The prefered one for this template is the [TeX Works editor](https://www.tug.org/texworks/).
+Another editor can be found in [TeX Works editor](https://www.tug.org/texworks/).
-The editor should be included in the TeX Live package.
-You can find the .exe in the installation folder of your TeX Live distribution (`...\texlive\2015\bin\win32\texworks.exe`).
+The editor should already be included in the TeX Live package.
+You can find the .exe in the installation folder of your TeX Live distribution (`...\texlive\2017\bin\win32\texworks.exe`).
 Otherwise download the latest version from the [website](https://www.tug.org/texworks/).

+*The following descriptions are for TeX Works only.
+If you use VS Code LaTeX Workshop you can skip these sections because it does the things automatically.*

-### Compile the tex-file
+### Compile the tex-file (in TeX Works)
 Finally you want to see the template working so you need to open the file `thesis.tex` with the TeX Works editor.
 On the top left you can press the green button to compile the template.
 Be sure that you select `pdfLaTeX` in the select box next to the green compile button.
 Now the compiler should run without any errors and the preview of the PDF opens up.
 The content of the table of contents or the list of figures are not rendered yet.
 You need to compile the template twice.

-### Biber
+### Biber (in TeX Works)
 As you may have noticed the footnote for the cites are not rendered yet very well.
 To compile the cites and the bibliography settings you need `biber`.
 You have to select the `biber`-compiler instead of the `pdfLaTeX` in the selection next to the green compiler button.

 **You cannot find `biber` there?**

 You just have to set up the TeX Works editor that it shows the `biber`-compiler.
 Go into the settings of TeX Works (under `Edit > Settings...`) and select the tab `Typesetting`.
 Under the point `Processing tools` click on the `+` and add `biber`.
 Name it 'Biber' and select the program under your installation folder of `texlive` (e.g. `C:/texlive/2015/bin/win32/biber.exe`).
 You have to add the argument `$basename` and uncheck the option to `view pdf after running`.